BrooksPoltl/SnapConnect/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ### 9.2.
 Data storage & privacy

-- User profiles, friend graphs, scores, and post metadata will be stored in Firestore.
+- User profiles, friend graphs, scores, and post metadata will be stored in Postgres.
-- Photos and videos will be stored in Firebase Storage.
+- Photos and videos will be stored in Supabase Storage.
-- Real-time chat messages will be handled by Firebase Realtime Database.
+- Real-time chat messages will be handled by Supabase Realtime.
 - All user-generated content (messages and stories) will have a 24-hour Time-to-Live (TTL) and must be deleted after expiration.
-This will be managed via backend logic (e.g., Cloud Functions with a cron job).
+This will be managed via backend logic (e.g., Edge Functions with a cron job).
 - Direct messages are strictly private between users.
 Story privacy is controlled by the user at the post level.

 ### 9.3.
 Scalability & performance

-- Firebase services are designed for high scalability.
-Firestore and Realtime Database queries must be structured efficiently to minimize cost and latency.
+- Supabase services are designed for high scalability.
+Postgres queries must be structured efficiently to minimize cost and latency.
 - Media uploads should be optimized for mobile networks, possibly with client-side compression before upload.
-- The RAG feature is the most significant performance consideration; the Cloud Function must be optimized for fast response times to ensure a good user experience.
+- The RAG feature is the most significant performance consideration; the Edge Function must be optimized for fast response times to ensure a good user experience.